Table of Contents

 Veil Nebula | 300-500 |

-The above figures are only rough estimates, and in practise, you may prefer to experiment.
+The above figures are only rough estimates, and in practice, you may prefer to experiment.
 I have imaged the Pleiades at 150mm and found them to be very small.
 I would like to capture it at about 400 mm, which I think would be perfect.
-In my telescope at 650mm, it just fits, but some of the stars are cut out of the frame, and it would have been nice to include them, although they are beyond the blue nebulosity of the star cluster.
+In my telescope at 650mm, it just fits but some of the stars are cropped off, I wish they could be included as well but the blue nebulosity of the stars is beyond that region of the star cluster.

 Here’s a telescope great for astrophotography: